n5hc/automatic-app-landing-page/_pages/privacypolicy.md

 # App Privacy Policy
 This Privacy Policy contains the type of information collected by me in apps available on the Apple App Store and how I use that data.
-If you have additional questions or require more information about this Privacy Policy, please contact me via email at privacy@n5hc.com
+If you have additional questions or require more information about this Privacy Policy, please contact me via email at privacy@q-code.info

 <br>